AI Transparency

 The Policy for the responsible use of AI in government requires all non-corporate Commonwealth entities to make a publicly available statement outlining their approach to AI adoption and use as directed by the Digital Transformation Agency (DTA).

-The ARC is a non-corporate Commonwealth entity, as defined by the Public Governance, Performance and Accountability Act 2013 (PGPA ACT), and therefore must comply with all requirements outlined in the Policy for the responsible use of AI in government.
+The ARC is a non-corporate Commonwealth entity, as defined by the Public Governance, Performance and Accountability Act 2013 (PGPA Act), and therefore must comply with all requirements outlined in the Policy for the responsible use of AI in government.

-The ARC’s current use of AI within the agency is in its early stages, with few applications of AI currently being piloted within some business areas.
+The ARC’s current use of AI within the agency is in its early stages, with a few applications of AI currently being piloted within some business areas.
 Table 1 outlines the current and potential internal applications of AI, as per the DTA’s Classification system for AI use.

-Table 1: Current and potential applications of AI used internally within the ARC (as of 28 February 2025).
+Table 1: Current and potential applications of AI used internally within the ARC (as of 26 March 2026).

 Analytics for insights